Computable bounds on the spectral gap for unreliable Jackson networks: Description of the network process

-Constants $C_i, i=1,\ldots,m$ are all finite if and only if the network is ergodic. \end{thm} Note that in this generality, the vector of the number of customers alone, without the availability coordinate, does not form a Markov process.
-It is a Markov process if the availability coordinate process is a trivial one, that is if nothing breaks down all the time.
-In this case this Markov process is identical with the classical Jackson network, and the reversibility assumption on routing is not needed then in order to obtain the classical product formula.
+where and $C$ is the normalization constant used for the availability coordinate.
+Constants $C_i, i=1,\ldots,m$ are all finite if and only if the network is ergodic. \end{thm} Note that in this generality, the reduced state vector to the number of customers alone, without the availability coordinate, does not form a Markov process.
+The model of unreliable network is an analogue of the classical Jackson network model but it can not be reduced to the classical one by adjusting parameters of the availability coordinate since all configurations of down nodes are possible with positive probability under our assumptions.